cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 write 0 HEAPPTR 0
 ```

-Since the very first instruction of the Logic code will be the global variable assignment, you can easily change the
+Since the very first instruction of the compiled code will be the global variable assignment, you can easily change the
-actual cell or bank your will use, without having to do a global search & replace within the Logic code.
-This introduces
+actual cell or bank your will use, without having to do a global search & replace within the compiled code.
+This
-more avenues for code sharing.
+introduces more avenues for code sharing.

 It is possible to allocate stack and heap in the same memory block, and/or in one statement: